 While on the racecourse, all reinforced cockpit vessels (with a canopy) must keep their canopy lids secured and closed.
-Vessels not complying will be disqualified from the race.
-Repeat offences may be cause for yellow card.
+Vessels not complying may be issued with a Yellow Card.

+Repeat offences will be issued a yellow card.

 Exceptions stand for: